brynnzk/particles/README.md

 ## project description: TBA

-## NOTE:
+## NOTE
-## IMPORTANT: Solution Retargeting Required
+### IMPORTANT: Solution Retargeting Required
-Welcome to the repository!
+Welcome to my first repo!
 Before you can successfully build and run this solution, you must retarget the projects within your code editor.

 This step is critical to ensure compatibility with your local environment and installed SDKs/frameworks.
 Failure to retarget will result in build errors.